A comprehensive and user-friendly information about when and how to exchange a driver's license can be found here.

 Whilst exchanging driver’s licenses issued in Switzerland, the United Arab Emirates, Republic of Korea or Moldova, there is no need to pass the tests.

-To take a theory test, applicants for driving licenses must produce the following documents:
+To exchange driver's license, applicants must provide the following documents:

 - Valid medical certificate confirming your state of health and psycho-physiological abilities are fit for driving a motor vehicle of a particular category.
 Contact your medical facility for the receipt of the aforementioned health certificate.

 IMPORTANT: if your previous driver's license was issued in the United States you have to provide an international driver's license.

 A driver’s license issued in a third country is exchanged if it is submitted to “Regitra” before the end of its expiry date.
 If the license expired whilst its owner was residing in Lithuania, the driver’s license can be exchanged if it is submitted to “Regitra” in the span of a year starting from the first day of residence in the Republic of Lithuania.

 More information on how to register for a theory and practice exam

 Source: "Regitra" and the Lithuanian Road Police Service